rohit-chandra/Deep_Facial_Recognition_App/README.md

 # Deep_Facial_Recognition_App
-Build a Python Facial Recognition App with Tensorflow and Kivy from stratch
+Build a Python Facial Recognition App with Tensorflow, OpenCV and Kivy from stratch

 ### Software and Tools Requirements